DARK-Shadw/VirtualCharacter/README.md

 # VIRTUAL CHARACTER🎯
 A playful virtual character that lives on your desktop,creating moments of mischief and entertainment by interacting with your windows, chasing your mouse cursor, more!
-Written in GDScript,with potential integration of game engines to enhance interactions
+Written in GDScript, with potential integration of game engines to enhance interactions

 ## Team Name: Algorithm Alchemists
 ### Team Members